MatteusT/MSQCmodel/README.md

 # MSQCmodel

-This is a new approach to the MSQC model which is built on the MatPsi (link) package.
+This is a new approach to the MSQC model which is built on the [MatPsi2](https://github.com/spring01/MatPsi2 "Title") package.

 ## Model Form